vikas6050/woop/wp-content/plugins/easy-wp-smtp/readme.txt

 Install Easy WP SMTP and you'll resolve your email delivery issues.

-Easy WP SMTP allows you to configure and send all outgoing emails via 6 transactional mailers or an SMTP server.
+Easy WP SMTP allows you to configure and send all outgoing emails via 8 transactional mailers or an SMTP server.
 This will prevent your emails from landing in the spam folder and improve your deliverability.

+Now with a new <strong>Gmail/Google integration</strong> for the quickest set-up and reliable email sending.
+All you need to do is log into your Google account and allow Easy WP SMTP to send emails on your behalf.
+You will be up and running in less than a minute!
+Available in the <a href="https://easywpsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=gmail-readme-top" rel="friend">Easy WP SMTP Pro</a>.

 You can resolve your email deliverability issues by configuring one of these mailers:

 * SendLayer (recommended)
 * Amazon SES <a href="https://easywpsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=amazon-ses-readme" rel="friend">[Pro]</a>
+* Gmail or Google Workspace <a href="https://easywpsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=gmail-readme" rel="friend">[Pro]</a>
 * Mailgun
 * Microsoft 365 / Outlook <a href="https://easywpsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=outlook-readme" rel="friend">[Pro]</a>
+* SendGrid
-* Sendinblue
+* Brevo (formerly Sendinblue)
 * SMTP.com
 * Other SMTP - configure any SMTP server